ietf-teep/architecture/draft-ietf-teep-architecture.md

 private key.

 The TEE key pair and certificate are thus used for authenticating the TEE to a remote TAM, and for sending private data to the TEE.
 Often, the key pair is burned into the TEE by the
 TEE manufacturer and the key pair and its certificate are valid for the expected lifetime of the TEE.
 A TAM provider is responsible for configuring the TAM's Trust Anchor Store with the manufacturer certificates or CAs that are used to sign TEE keys.
 This is discussed further in
 {{trust-anchors-in-tam}} below.
+Typically
+the same key TEE pair is used for both signing and encryption, though separate key pairs might also be used in the future, as the joint security of encryption and signature with a single key remains to some extent an open question in academic cryptography.

-The TAM key pair and certificate are used for authenticating a TAM to a remote TEE, and for sending private data to the TAM.
+The TAM key pair and certificate are used for authenticating a TAM to a remote TEE, and for sending private data to the TAM (separate key pairs for authentication vs. encryption could also be used in the future).
 A TAM provider is responsible for acquiring a certificate from a CA that is trusted by the TEEs it manages.
 This is discussed further in {{trust-anchors-in-teep-agent}} below.